Lloyd Robert Borrett

 Disclaimer:

 This calculator provides information about gas use in scuba diving.
 UNDER NO CIRCUMSTANCES is there any implication that any gas mixture is safe or even life supporting at any depth.
-If you have not recived training in technical scuba diving, Nitrox, Trimix or Heliox you should not attempt to use any of these results.
-Improper use of gasses in diving can result in injury or DEATH.
+If you have not recived training in technical scuba diving, or Nitrox, Trimix or Heliox use, you should not attempt to use any of these results.
+Improper use of gasses in scuba diving can result in serious injury or DEATH.

-Explanation
+EAD Explanation

-We have to know our maximum operating depth (MOD) when we dive using Enriched Air Nitrox (EAN) breathing gas mixtures that contain Nitrogen (N2) and Oxygen (O2) in different proportions to those in air.
+We have to know our maximum operating depth (MOD) when we scuba dive using Enriched Air Nitrox (EAN) breathing gas mixtures that contain Nitrogen (N2) and Oxygen (O2) in different proportions to those in air.
 Such mixtures are known as Enriched Air Nitrox (EAN), or more commonly, Nitrox.

 If we have access to Nitrox tables there is not that much more to think about.
-However, if we only have air tables we have to calculate the equivalent air depth (EAD) in order to be able to determine the approximate decompression requirements for the dive.
+However, if we only have air tables, we have to calculate the Equivalent Air Depth (EAD) in order to be able to determine the approximate decompression requirements for the dive.

-The equivalent air depth (EAD) for a given Nitrox mix and planned diving depth, is the depth of a dive when breathing air (i.e. FO2 = .21, O2% = 21%, EAN21) that would have the same partial pressure of nitrogen (ppN2).
+The Equivalent Air Depth (EAD) for a given Nitrox mix and planned diving depth, is the depth of a dive when breathing air (i.e. FO2 = .21, O2% = 21%, EAN21) that would have the same partial pressure of nitrogen (ppN2).

-Formulas
+EAD Formulas

-To calculate the equivalent air depth (EAD) using Nitrox for a specific FO2 and planned diving depth, the following formulas are used:
+To calculate the Equivalent Air Depth (EAD) using Nitrox for a specific FO2 and planned diving depth, the following formulas are used:

 Metric — metres